erikmueller/jelly_shot/priv/posts/programming-beyond-the-comfort-zone-JavaScript-Elixir.md

 ## Overview

 Started by Chris McCord, the [Phoenix Framework](http://www.phoenixframework.org/) released version [1.0](https://github.com/phoenixframework/phoenix/releases/tag/v1.0.0) in August 2015.
-This was one and a half year after the famous _[initial commit](https://github.com/phoenixframework/phoenix/commit/c4ede8c5f71ab74b0c2e9de1eb37d15531d95a46)_ we all know {% emoji wink %}.
+This was one and a half year after the famous _[initial commit](https://github.com/phoenixframework/phoenix/commit/c4ede8c5f71ab74b0c2e9de1eb37d15531d95a46)_.
 Now it's not only used for dynamic websites and applications but especially advertised for real-time WebSocket-based interaction (e.g. chats, games, etc).

 Phoenix is heavily relying on three (Elixir and/or Erlang) projects: